alexbrooker/trivia_game/README.md

 - React.js
 - HTML/CSS
 - JavaScript
+- Tailwind CSS

 ## Contributing

 If you would like to contribute to the project, please follow these steps:

 1. Fork this repository.
-2. Create a new branch with your changes: `git checkout -b my-feature-branch`.
+2. Create a new branch with your changes: `git checkout -b feature/new-question-category`.
-3. Make changes and commit them: `git commit -m "my feature description"`.
+3. Make changes and commit them: `git commit -m "Added new aviation category"`.
-4. Push to the branch: `git push origin my-feature-branch`.
+4. Push to the branch: `git push origin feature/new-question-category`.
 5. Submit a pull request.

+## License

+Distributed under the MIT License.
+See `LICENSE` for more information.

+## Acknowledgments

+- The aviation community for inspiration
+- Contributors who help expand our question database